 Away from the cities, Russia is a land of villages, fields, forests, and lakes, all threaded by rivers such as the mighty Volga, Europe's longest.
-Discover Uglich this afternoon, one of the motherland’s oldest cities that is part of the storied Golden Ring along the picturesque Volga.
+Discover Uglich this morning, one of the motherland’s oldest cities that is part of the storied Golden Ring along the picturesque Volga.
 A favorite city of Ivan the Terrible, you’ll learn more about its fascinating history on a walking tour.
-Cultural Connections: Immerse yourself in tradition here when you visit a local home, where home-hosted tea and tasty pies await.
+Immerse yourself in tradition here when you visit a local home, where home-hosted tea and tasty pies await.

+After lunch onboard, learn about Russian Fairytales during an engaging lecture.
 Later this evening, indulge in a Captain’s Farewell Dinner, with a talent show and onboard entertainment.

 Enjoy a sumptuous breakfast on board your ship before a port talk on Russia’s capital.
 This afternoon you’ll visit Russia's symbol of might and majesty, the Kremlin, on a guided tour that includes the State Armory Chambers, the repository of the bejeweled Fabergé eggs.

-Cultural Connection: Tonight’s dinner is in a local restaurant, where you’ll feast on regional specialties and get a real flavor for traditional culture.
+Tonight’s dinner is in a local restaurant, where you’ll feast on regional specialties and get a real flavor for traditional culture.